sazid/sazid.github.io/Algorithms/Trie.md

 ![Trie.jpg](../media/Trie.jpg)

-We have 4 different strings stored in the trie: THERE, THEIR, BAD, BALL.
+We have 5 different strings stored in the trie: THERE, THEIR, THE, BAD, BALL.

 ### How does it (insertion) work?
 Let's say we want to store the word THERE (↓ down arrow represents a pointer in the tree, which points to the node we're currently processing):